 Neck and head alignment — and our own subtle habits in using our neck — have a great impact upon the health of our upper back and shoulders and are the root of a great deal of our upper body pain.
 This includes jaw alignment and tension as well as tension arising from postural shifts beginning in the lower body.

 Yoga has plenty of principles for the head and neck, including bandha and mudra, that are related to the breath as well as asana and which can be applied simply and effectively to address upper body pain problems, including neck stiffness and headache pain as well as breathing and functional disorders that affect our everyday health, including sleep.

 Self-care techniques of marma will be especially helpful for neck, jaw, facial and shoulder pain, and applications will be covered in pranayama and relaxation techniques as well as asana.

 The practical aspect of the afternoon will be a combination of asana, and some pranayama and relaxation to finish the weekend.

 Interview with Doug Keller

 Note: 3 Locations

 Friday and Sunday sessions are held at Haus am Becheler, Bereldange as displayed below, but Saturday's sessions are held in Walferdange in the morning and Strassen in the afternoon.
 Click the links in the lavender boxes provided at the end of each session to find the various locations.

 There is a 5 € membership fee if you have not participated in another INFINY asbl workshop in 2019 even if you are only attending a single session.
 The 5 € membership fee is necessary for insurance purposes.

-For workshops that are not limited to a particular style.
+For classes and workshops that are not limited to a particular style.
 Go to the page.